 An IUD, or an intrauterine device, is a t-shaped instrument that's inserted into the uterus.
 There are two different types of IUDs that people can choose from.

 An IUD is typically made out of plastic and is coated in copper.
 The copper-coated device will make it difficult for a sperm to fertilize the egg.
 If an egg does get fertilized somehow, the device will make it difficult for the egg to become implanted in the uterine lining.
+An example of a copper coated IUD that's FDA approved for use in the United States is ParaGard, which is supposed to last you for up to 10 years.
+In practice, it's found to be effective for 12 to even 20 years.

 Sometimes, the IUD may have a special coating that releases progestin, instead of the copper coating.
 These devices are different in that they thin the uterine lining and cause the cervical mucus to be thicker.